geekyclarkey/homeassistant/esphome/esphome_examples.md

 ```

 ## RC522 RFID Reader
-This one you need to add the [rc522_sensor.h](rc522_sensor.h) file to the esphome folder in your homeassistant directory (/config/esphome/rc522_sensor.h).
+This one you need to add the [rc522_sensor.h](rc522_sensor.h) file to the esphome folder in homeassistant config directory.
+Copy all of the file test.
+Then save it in /config/esphome/ name the file rc522_sensor.h (no file extention) You should end up with /config/esphome/rc522_sensor.h
 I also added a LED to pin D3 then in homeassistant i have a LED light to use in automations.
 The pinout is as follows:
 | Esp8266 | RC522 |